jhil/jeffanders-2021/_posts/2018-09-09-dresspass.md

 color: "#BD3971"
 ---

+{% contentfor intro %}
-<a href="https://dresspass.co/">Dresspass</a> is a service that helps travelers connect with local stylists to receive suitcases full of beautiful outfits.
+Dresspass is a service that helps travelers connect with local stylists to receive suitcases full of beautiful outfits.
 I designed this logo with Robin in a one-hour sprint.
-Launching in New York City soon.
+{% endcontentfor %}

 {% include i.html src="dresspass-logotype.png" %}
+{% include i.html src="dresspass-icon.png" %}